-Without further ado, meet the third-generation Macsource staff below! ☻
+Without further ado, meet the fourth-generation Macsource staff below! ☻

-JASMINE EL-ISSA is a grade ten student who spends most her time kick boxing, baking and remembering bands who’ve been long broken up.
+Jasmine El-issa (Manager) is a grade eleven student who spends most her time kick boxing, baking and remembering bands who’ve been long broken up.
 Between being apart of six different clubs, two extra curricular activities and her constant need to create she still manages to always know the score of last nights hockey game.